What do the four interior angles of a trapezium add up to (in degrees)?

 Do you have any comments?
 It is always useful to receive feedback and helps make this free resource even more useful for those learning Mathematics anywhere in the world.
 Click here to enter your comments.

 These Weekly Workouts are designed for students on Mathematics GCSE(9-1) Foundation level courses who are hoping to achieve one of the higher grades available.
 Each Weekly Workout contains 7 exam-style questions.
-The first six can be answered online but the seventh requires the student to draw something that needs the teacher to check.
+The first six can be answered online but the seventh requires the student to draw something for their teacher to check.
 Each Workout can also be printed and they can be made to fit neatly onto one A4 page.

 Week 1 - Weekly Workout for week 1